 Not all hospitals allow for a water birth.
 So, if it’s something you feel strongly about, you may need to check in with your birthing facility and health care provider.

 In the last few decades, water births have become more popular.
 According to the American College of Obstetricians and Gynecologists (ACOG), being submerged in water during the first stage of labor can be beneficial to the mother (1).

 Although the ACOG recognizes the benefits of water during the first stage of labor, that is where their endorsement stops (2).
-They don’t have the same recommendation for the later stages of labor, although some research points to an increase in energy towards the end with a water birth.
+They don’t have the same recommendation for the later stages of labor, although some research points to an increase in energy toward the end with water birth.